microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 -   "action=buttonTouch;callId=938163"

 Notice that ';' is used as the delimiter between each argument.
+The library will escape the ';' if it exists as a character in the argument.
+The ';' will then be unescaped when the arguments are retrieved from AppNotificationActivatedEventArgs::Arguments.

 To retrieve the arguments from the serialized string, developers will use AppNotificationReceivedEventArgs::Arguments to get the values from the argument string as a map.